 UNT is now ranked 121st among the nation's top public schools, according to U.S. News & World Report’s 2021 Best College Rankings released this week.
-That's up from 140th last year, and among all U.S. universities, UNT ranks 249th, up from 281st.
-In social mobility — how well we graduate students who receive federal Pell Grants, the majority of which go to students with annual combined family incomes of less than $20,000 — UNT rank 44th, up from 96th.
+That's up from 140th last year; among all U.S. universities, UNT ranks 249th, up from 281st.
+In social mobility — how well we graduate students who receive federal Pell Grants, most of which go to students with annual combined family incomes of less than $20,000 — UNT ranks 44th, up from 96th.
 UNT also has impressive rankings in USNWR's graduate school and online program lists.

 One of the Nation's Top Hispanic-Serving Institutions

-The University of North Texas earned multiple rankings in The Hispanic Outlook on Education Magazine’s “Top 100 Colleges and Universities for Hispanics” lists for the number of Hispanic students enrolled at the university and the total number of degrees earned.
+The University of North Texas earned multiple rankings in The Hispanic Outlook on Education Magazine’s “Top 100 Colleges and Universities for Hispanics” lists for the number of Hispanic students enrolled and the total number of degrees earned.

-In Fall 2021, UNT enrolled more than 10,000 Hispanic students, which was a 6.6% increase over last year.
-With its growing Hispanic student population, this year UNT also became one of only 16 Tier One research universities designated a Hispanic-Serving Institution.
+In Fall 2021, UNT enrolled more than 10,000 Hispanic students, a 6.6% increase over last year.
+With its growing Hispanic student population, this year, UNT also became one of only 16 Tier One research universities designated a Hispanic-Serving Institution.
 Being an HSI enables the university to receive additional federal funds to support and expand programs for Hispanic students.

 - Ranked 18th in the nation as a Top Hispanic-Serving Institution by SteppingBlocks.com

 Looking to get involved?
-The university has more than 450 registered organizations, from special interests, to academic and professional, to sports clubs, to spiritual/religious organizations, and more.
+The university has more than 450 registered organizations, from special interests to academic and professional sports clubs and spiritual/religious organizations.
 Check out the student organizations through the Student Organizations Database.